-FazaClo® (clozapine, USP) is indicated for the management of severely ill schizophrenic patients who fail to respond adequately to standard drug treatment for schizophrenia.
-Because of the significant risk of agranulocytosis and seizure associated with its use, FazaClo® (clozapine, USP) should be used only in patients who have failed to respond adequately to treatment with appropriate courses of standard drug treatments for schizophrenia, either because of insufficient effectiveness or the inability to achieve an effective dose due to intolerable adverse effects from those drugs.
-(See WARNINGS.)
+FAZACLO is indicated for the treatment of severely ill patients with schizophrenia who fail to respond adequately to standard antipsychotic treatment.
+Because of the risks of severe neutropenia and of seizure associated with its use, FAZACLO should be used only in patients who have failed to respond adequately to standard antipsychotic treatment [see WARNINGS AND PRECAUTIONS].

-Reduction in the Risk of Recurrent Suicidal Behavior in Schizophrenia or Schizoaffective Disorders
+Reduction In The Risk Of Recurrent Suicidal Behavior In Schizophrenia Or Schizoaffective Disorder

-The effectiveness of clozapine in reducing the risk of recurrent suicidal behavior was demonstrated over a two-year treatment period in the InterSePT™ Trial (see Clinical Trial Data under CLINICAL PHARMACOLOGY).
-Therefore, FazaClo® (clozapine, USP) treatment to reduce the risk of suicidal behavior should be continued for at least two years (see DOSAGE AND ADMINISTRATION).
+The effectiveness of clozapine in reducing the risk of recurrent suicidal behavior was demonstrated over a two-year treatment period in the InterSePT™ trial [see Clinical Studies].

 DOSAGE AND ADMINISTRATION